Children’s

 - Attend a MLD Storytime.

-- Readers have 8 weeks (June 6 – July 30) to read 15 minutes a day/ 5 days each week.
+- Readers have from June 8 to August 1 to read (or be read to) 15 minutes each day.
 There are three reading destinations this year, one every two weeks (150 minutes per challenge).

-- Then… come to the Madison Library District Community Room when you have completed a Seahorse Readers Reading Goal to receive a prize.
+- Then… come to the Madison Library District lobby when you have completed a Triceratops Readers Reading Goal to receive a prize.
 You can collect a new prize every two weeks!

 Additional Activities: